Modi seeks Japan's help for 'inclusive vision' on first big trip

 Speaking to Japanese reporters, Modi addressed those concerns: “Our track record of non-proliferation is impeccable,” he said, adding that India would uphold a “unilateral and voluntary” moratorium on explosive nuclear weapons testing.

-Also under discussion will be a proposal to formalize a ‘Two Plus Two’ format for talks bringing together the foreign and defense ministers of both countries, reflecting shared concerns about an increasingly assertive China.
+Also under discussion will be a proposal to formalise a ‘Two Plus Two’ format for talks bringing together the foreign and defence ministers of both countries, reflecting shared concerns about an increasingly assertive China.

 Modi was due to attend a dinner with Abe on Saturday evening in Kyoto, a city the Indian leader associates with a Buddhist heritage shared by both Japan and India.